 To create apps as complex as Slack, developers will have to allocate over 2600 hours of work, including iOS, Android, and UI/UX development.
 So the development time may take more than a year.

-Based on the information from such platforms as Clutch or GoodFirms, the average development hourly rates fall into the range from $50 to $120.
+Based on the information from such platforms as Clutch or GoodFirms, the average development hourly rates fall into the range of $50 to $120.
 This, in turn, reflects in the total development cost of a Slack-like app: $130,000 – $312,000.

 Of course, the final calculation will also depend on the qualification of the developers involved in your project.
 The junior developer’s rate will be considerably lower than that of a senior developer.